Texture Ready™ · A Production Standard for Hair · Art & Soul Consulting

 Cohort

 The professional standard, taught directly.
-Your Hair Lead — costume designer, ASM, or wardrobe supervisor — learns what it means to be Texture Ready and earns the credential to prove it.
+Your Hair Lead (costume designer, ASM, wardrobe supervisor, or stage manager) learns the standard and earns the credential to prove it.

 • Cohort community access